tinygo-org/tinygo-site/content/ide-integration/_index.md

 Windows uses a semicolon to separate the different paths.
 So you can just append the path to your tinygo using the example below.

 > set GOPATH=%GOPATH%;C:\path\to\your\tinygo

+At this point, if you are in src/examples/bliny1/blinky.go, machine.Output can be handled by gopls.
+You may want to prompt them to check it once.

+At this point, machine.LED cannot be processed by gopls.
+This is because you do not have build-tag or other settings in place.

 ## Starting your editor with variables